kevbaldwyn/phpfpm-monitor/README.md

 Passing the help `-h` flag shows all options.
 To set the host and port to ping php-fpm for example:

     $ vendor/bin/monitor /var/www/config.yml -l http://example.com -p 80

+The idea is that this command is then run from cron periodically to check the state of php-fpm and will automatically restart the service if it is down.

 ## Php5-Fpm status and ping pages
 This tool requires the status and ping pages to be correctly setup.
 More info on this can be found here: https://rtcamp.com/tutorials/php/fpm-status-page/